nuxt-community/firebase-module/README.md

 #### useOnly

 By default, all supported Firebase products are loaded.
-If you only wish to load certain products (recommended!), add this `useOnly` option.
+If you only wish to load certain products (recommended!), add the `useOnly` option.

 - type: `Array<string>`
-- default: `null`
+- default: `['auth','firestore','functions','storage','realtimeDb']`
-- accepted: `['auth','firestore','functions','storage','realtimeDb']`
+- required: `false`

 #### config